Venerable dragon teaching his son

 Fig 1: jade carving, Yuan dynasty (1271–1368), courtesy of Wuhan Museum, China

-Fig 2-3: porcelain vase with underglaze blue and overglaze yellow enamel, Yongzheng period (1723–35), Qing dynasty, courtesy of Victoria and Albert Museum, London
+Fig 2-3: porcelain vase with underglaze blue and overglaze yellow enamelled decoration, Yongzheng period (1723–35), Qing dynasty, courtesy of Victoria and Albert Museum, London

-Fig 7: porcelain paste box with overglaze gilt and iron-red decoration and underglaze blue decoration, Jiaqing period (1796–1820), Qing dynasty, courtesy of Palace Museum, Beijing
+Fig 7: gilded porcelain paste box with underglaze blue and overglaze iron-red enamelled decoration, Jiaqing period (1796–1820), Qing dynasty, courtesy of the Palace Museum, Beijing, China

 Fig 8-9: cloisonné enamelled vase, 18th century, courtesy of Sotheby’s Auction House, New York, 24 March 2022, Lot 275